 All licenses can be purchased online, at local PFBC offices, or at license issuing agents throughout Pennsylvania.
 Follow these simple instructions for obtaining Youth Permits or Voluntary Youth Licenses.

-Remember, fish safe.
+Remember.
+Fish safe.
 Fish smart.
-And leave only your footprints.
+And leave only footprints.